loftyyyy/loftyyyy/README.md

 - 🎓 Currently studying **Computer Science** at the University of Mindanao.
 - 🧠 Actively learning **Spring Boot**, Java, and modern backend practices.
 - 🧪 Practicing **integration testing** to ensure robust and reliable applications.
-- 🧮 Lover of all things **mathematics** — from linear algebra to calculus.
-- 🌠 Enthusiast of **physics** and **astrophysics** — fascinated by how the universe works.
-- 🔭 Passionate about space science, black holes, relativity, and cosmology.
 - 🛠️ I enjoy solving problems through **code**, **logic**, and **research**.
 - ✨ I believe in continuous learning and open-source collaboration.